Banstead: Open space

 Banstead Downs is home to the rare Small Blue butterfly.
 The four tumuli (burial mounds) that can be seen on the Downs have been identified as dating from Saxon times and are known as the Gally Hills because they are the site of a 15th-century gallows.

 Sport and recreation

 Banstead Athletic F.C play home games in Tadworth, near the town.

-Banstead Woods Parkrun runs on Saturday mornings, since 2007, exceptions permitting.

 Banstead Cricket Club have played at Avenue Road since its formation in 1842 making it one of the ten oldest in the county.

 The Lady Neville Recreation Ground is on Avenue Road.
 It is named after the wife of Sir Ralph Neville a local High Court judge who bought the land in 1895 when for sale as building plots.
 The couple's daughter, Edith gifted the land to the civil parish as such in 1925.

 In literature

 Banstead appears as a destination in the 1895 novel The Time Machine by H. G. Wells and also gains a brief mention in another of his novels, The War of the Worlds.